 Juniors in the Certificate Program in Environmental Studies or majoring in Ecology and Evolutionary Biology are eligible to apply for the Becky Colvin Memorial Award, which provides support for travel, research supplies, and other expenses associated with field research for the senior thesis.
 The award was established in memory of Becky Colvin ’95, an EEB major who was strongly committed to ecology and environmental studies.
 Nominees are selected by the director of PEI and the chair of the Department of Ecology and Evolutionary Biology in consultation with the Colvin family.

 Applying for the Award

-The next Becky Colvin Memorial Award application will be posted February 2020.
+The Becky Colvin Memorial Award application is now posted.
 As you prepare materials for your application, please keep in mind you will need to organize the following items: